 ACARA produces a ‘NAPLAN information brochure for parents and carers’ which schools can provide to members of their local community.
 It includes the key information parents/carers need to know about NAPLAN, including dates of NAPLAN tests.

-See Student reports for information on NAPLAN individual student reports (ISRs), including FAQs and example reports for Years 3, 5, 7 and 9.
+See Results and reports for information on NAPLAN individual student reports (ISRs), including FAQs and example reports for Years 3, 5, 7 and 9.

 Support material and advice provided by test administration authorities (TAAs)